Covert Emotional Abuse: What It Is and How to Identify It

 ABUSE – to use (something) to bad effect or for a bad purpose; misuse.
 The improper use of something.
 Cruel and violent treatment of a person or animal, especially regularly or repeatedly.

-In this article you’ll learn what covert emotional domestic abuse is, how it dehumanizes women and children, who participates in its propagation, why it is rampant in certain religious circles, what the cultural consequences are, and what we can and must do to expose and stop it.
+In this article you’ll learn what covert emotional domestic abuse is, how it dehumanizes women and children, who participates in its propagation, how to identify covert abuse, why it is rampant in certain religious circles, what the cultural consequences are, and what we can and must do to expose and stop it.

 What is covert emotional domestic abuse?